PTSD: National Center for PTSD

 - Evaluation Division Research

-The Evaluation Division in West Haven, CT, supports the National Center's mission through a programmatic link with VA's Northeast Program Evaluation Center (NEPEC), which has broad responsibilities within VA's Office of Mental Health and Suicide Prevention (OMHSP) to evaluate their programs, including those for specialized treatment of PTSD.
+The Evaluation Division in West Haven, CT, supports the National Center's mission through a programmatic link with VA's Northeast Program Evaluation Center (NEPEC), which has broad responsibilities within VA's Office of Mental Health and Suicide Prevention (OMHSP) to evaluate their treatment programs, including those for specialized treatment of PTSD.
+Although NEPEC is primarily engaged in evaluation research, staff also work on independent research projects related to the treatment of PTSD.

 - Pacific Islands Division Research